JohannesPfeifer/DSGE_mod/README.md

 so by defining welfare recursively in the model block and calling an optimizer to find the parameter for the steady state tax rate that maximizes welfare.

 Estimates the baseline RBC model on simulated data.

 ## RBC_capitalstock_shock.mod

 Implements a simple RBC model with a time t shock to the capital stock.

-## RBC_IRF_matching.mod

-This file takes the baseline RBC model with TFP and government spending shocks, calibrated to US data from 1947Q4:2016Q1 and estimates the persistence of the AR(2) government spending shock via impulse response function (IRF) matching.

 ## RBC_news_shock_model.mod